 When conducting a typical self-directed IRA real estate investment, your IRA custodian holds your investment in their company name for the benefit of the IRA.
 The title to the property (e.g. iPlan Group Agent for Custodian FBO John Smith IRA) is listed on all documentation pertaining to that investment and the company receives the income and pays the expenses for the investment per the instruction of the IRA account holder.
 It is very important to understand that it is considered a prohibited transaction to use personal funds for any expenses or to deposit any IRA funds (e.g. rental checks) into a personal account.

-From here on out it’s a simple processes of sending in any income, such as rental checks, to your administrator/custodian with that company’s deposit coupon and then paying any expenses, such as paying a contractor, property manager, or lawn care company using that companies bill pay request form.
+From here on out, it’s a simple processes of sending in any income, such as rental checks, to your administrator/custodian with that company’s deposit coupon and then paying any expenses, such as paying a contractor, property manager, or lawn care company using that company’s bill pay request form.

-If you want complete control over your investments and the chance to maximize those investments by investing into what you know, a self-directed IRA may be the right choice for you.
-A truly self-directed IRA that encompass a wide range (or a narrow range, depending on your own preferences) of investment options puts you in the driver’s seat when investing your retirement funds.
+If you want complete control over your investments and the chance to maximize those investments by investing in to what you know, a self-directed IRA may be the right choice for you.
+The experts at Golden Eagle Coin have said, a truly self-directed IRA that encompasses a wide range (or a narrow range, depending on your own preferences) of investment options puts you in the driver’s seat when investing your retirement funds.
 Instead of putting the fate of your retirement funds into the hands of your employer and/or financial planner, you’ll be taking a more hands-on approach to investing your hard-earned cash.
 If you’ve had success investing in assets other than stocks, bonds, and mutual funds, you’ve probably wished that you could include these other investments in your IRA, 401(k) or other retirement plans.
 And if you are anything like me, you’re most comfortable investing your IRA in what you know and understand, which could be real estate.